Sigmmma/c20/src/content/h1/tags/gbxmodel/readme.md

   </figcaption>
 </figure>

 Models can contain multiple levels of detail (LODs), ranging from simplified meshes with reduced shader count to high detail meshes with numerous complex shaders.
-The game will select a LOD based on the on-screen diameter of the object's [bounding sphere][object#tag-field-bounding-radius] in pixels.
+The game will select a LOD based on the on-screen diameter of the object's [bounding sphere][object#tag-field-bounding-radius] in pixels and this tag's [LOD cutoffs](#tag-field-super-high-detail-cutoff).
 Objects which are very distant or small don't need a lot of geometric detail, so they can be rendered using low quality LODs to keep the framerate high in busy scenes.

-Halo CE supports 5 LODs whose [pixel cutoffs](#tag-field-super-high-detail-cutoff) can be configured in this tag.
+Halo CE supports 5 LODs.
 From best to worst quality:

 * super high
 * high